-This 14 day itinerary doesn't just take you to some of the many highlights of Peru - including Lake Titicaca, Colca Canyon and of course, Machu Picchu - it takes you beyond.
+This two week Peru holiday doesn't just take you to some of the many highlights of Peru - including Lake Titicaca, Colca Canyon and of course, Machu Picchu - it takes you beyond.
 Your experience will be made even more memorable by staying with local families, farmers and communities along the way, giving you a very special insight into the culture, traditions and the incredible warmth of the Peruvian people that many tourists don't get to see.

 This is a suggested itinerary.
 Dates, stops & activities are all flexible.